Tau Centauri

-Tau Centauri, Latinized from τ Centauri, is a solitary star in the southern constellation of Centaurus.
-It is visible to the naked eye with an apparent visual magnitude of +3.86.
-The distance to this star, based upon an annual parallax shift of 24.85 mas, is 131 light years.
+Tau Centauri is a solitary star in the southern constellation of Centaurus.
+Its name is a Bayer designation that is Latinized from τ Centauri, and abbreviated Tau Cen or τ Cen.
+This star is visible to the naked eye with an apparent visual magnitude of +3.86.
+The distance to this star, based upon an annual parallax shift of 24.3 mas, is 131 light years.
 It makes a star system with Gamma Centauri at 98% probability, both separated by 0.53 pc.

 This is an A-type star with stellar classifications of A0 V or A1 IVnn, indicating it may be a main sequence star or a more evolved subgiant star.
 It is around 132 million years old and is spinning rapidly with a projected rotational velocity of 296.8 km/s.
 This is giving the star an oblate shape, with an estimated equatorial girth that is 30% larger than the polar radius.
 The star has an estimated 2.3 times the mass of the Sun and 2.7 times the Sun's radius.